tjc181/simsphere/GETTINGSTARTED.md

 ./scripts/build.sh
 ```

-**NOTE:** You may need to adjust the _FC_ variable in the _build.sh_ script to fit your system.

 4. The compiled software is now available in the _build/bin/_ directory.
-Skip ahead to the last section, _First model run_ .
+Skip ahead to the last section, [First model run](#firstmodelrun).

 #### Windows 10
-We'll use the [msys2](https://www.msys2.org/) platform to install the required development tools.
+Use the [msys2](https://www.msys2.org/) platform to install the required
+development tools.
+The binaries produced by this procedure are native
+Windows executables and can be used from the MSYS2 shells, as well as
+cmd.exe and PowerShell.

 1. [Follow the msys2 installation instructions](https://www.msys2.org/)
 to install the base system.